HoustonPutman/solr-operator/docs/development.md

 ## Before you create a PR

-The github actions will auto-check that linting is successful on your PR.
+The GitHub actions will auto-check that linting is successful on your PR.
 To make sure that the linting will succeed, run the following command before committing.

 ```bash